Prosumma/hs-migrator/README.md

 ## Usage

 For usage, execute `migrate --help`.
-For usage on any individual command, `migrate --help COMMAND`, e.g., `migrate --help migrate`.
+For usage on any individual command, `migrate --help COMMAND`, e.g., `migrate --help up`.